michael-zidar/michael-zidar.github.io/README.md

 - [Tailwind CSS](https://tailwindcss.com): For styling.
 - [Marked](https://github.com/markedjs/marked): A markdown parser and compiler.
 - [Apexcharts](https://apexcharts.com/): A modern charting library to create interactive visualizations.

+## In the Works
+> **Note**: This project is still in development.
+Here are some of the features that are planned for the future:
+> - **AI-Generated Summaries**: Use AI to generate summaries of the POP Center guides.
+> - **Crime Data Links**: Add links to crime data sets that can be used for testing and analysis.
+> - **Policy Data Sets**: Add data sets related to policing policies and practices.

 ## The Available Data Sets